Get Involved

 You may fill in the volunteer application form online or send it to pv@sos.org.sg.

-Shortlisted candidates will then progress to a face-to-face interview to assess their suitability for the volunteer training programme.
+Shortlisted candidates will be invited for a potential volunteer briefing, ‘Be a Samaritans Programme’ and subsequently a face-to-face interview to assess suitability for the volunteer training programme.

 Applications are accepted all year round while interviews and training are conducted regularly.